JazminRondon/DatabaseSQLNotes/README.md

 Ways to Constrain the Number of Results-

-WHERE Clause - constrains the result set, comes after the FROM clause, contains boolean expresion
+WHERE Clause - constrains the result set, comes after the FROM clause, contains boolean expresion(SELECT p.last_name FROM person WHERE p.first_name= 'Jon';

-Distinct qualifier (SELECT DISTINCT p.first_name FROM person p);will take all the values and wont show duplicates cant be used for DISTINCT country names so it's not a repeated list
+Distinct qualifier- SELECT DISTINCT p.first_name FROM person p;

+will take all the values and wont show duplicates cant be used for DISTINCT country names so it's not a repeated list